alanm20/KUF2_2014_vap/README.md

    Use QuickBMS and kuf2_2014.bms to unpak Hero*.pkg file to their own directory.
    Most *.vap file contains texture and model.
 Each hero has a .dat file contains model/texture assignment

- There are 5 Heroes type:
+ There are 5 Hero types:

  For Gunsliger(Glen):   copy *.dat from Here3\ to Hero2\ , Use Noesis and browse Hero2 directory for model preview For Spellsword(Isabella) copy *.dat from Hero6\ to Hero5\, Use Noesis and browse Hero5 directory for model preview